browserengineering/book/book/browsersandweb.md

 a store.

-In parallel with these developments was another, equally important, one---the standardization of Web APIs.
+In parallel with these developments was another, equally important, one---the standardization of web APIs.
 In October 1994, the [World Wide Web Consortium](https://www.w3.org/Consortium/facts) (W3C) was founded in order to provide oversight and standards for web features.
-For a time after this point, browsers would often introduce new HTML elements or APIs, and competing browsers would copy them.
+After this point, browsers would often introduce new HTML elements or APIs, and competing browsers would copy them.
 Those elements and APIs were subsequently agreed upon and documented in W3C specifications.
 (These days, an initial discussion,  design and specification precedes any new feature.)
 Later on, the HTML specification ended up moving to a different standards body called the [WHATWG](https://whatwg.org/), but [CSS](https://drafts.csswg.org/) and other features are still standardized at the W3C.
 JavaScript is standardized at [TC39](https://tc39.es/) (“Technical Committee 39” at